-Muslims in the modern world struggle to buy homes while adhering to Sacred Law.
-While IANA hopes to help find a solution to this problem, here are some thoughts for anyone who might be considering a conventional bank mortgage to buy a home:
+Muslims today struggle to buy homes while adhering to Sacred Law.
+While Iana hopes to help find a solution to this problem, here are some thoughts for anyone who might be considering a conventional bank mortgage to buy a home:

-Rent is a perfectly permissible (halal) – and often better – option.
+Renting is a permissible (halal), and often better option than buying.

 Renting has some important benefits that one should seriously consider before buying: